Reynaldo Pacheco: Career

 Pacheco first joined the cast of a comedy film, where he worked alongside Puerto Rican singer Ozuna.
 He then had a brief stint at his native Bolivia's cinema, working in leading roles, including in the biopic of Bolivian singer-songwriter Nilo Soruco.

 In 2015, he played another role at a Hollywood production, joining the cast of Our Brand Is Crisis.
 The film made its world premiere at the Toronto International Film Festival on 11 September 2015, and was released nationwide in the United States on 30 October of the same year.
 For his role in the film, Pacheco received an Imagen Awards nomination for Best Supporting Actor in a Motion Picture.

 Pacheco has also taken acting credits as a guest starring role in CSI: NY and another role in Without Men, where he starred alongside Eva Longoria and Kate del Castillo.
 He also had supporting roles in The Man Who Shook the Hand of Vicente Fernandez and in Beginners.

 Reynaldo founded the Hollywood Academy of Performing Arts (HAPA), an international acting and screenwriting academy based in different cities in both, his native Bolivia and the United States, and later founded a social activism group, where he shares inspiring stories of struggling families from undeveloped countries.

+Personal life

+In October 2015, Pacheco spoke about his connections with Bolivia during an interview about the movie Our Brand Is Crisis, which deals with the events of the 2002 Bolivian general election.
+Pacheco said that he had to improve his Spanish accent to interpret his character because it involved Spanish mixed with Quechua and Aymara.
+When questioned about then-President Evo Morales, he said that Bolivia was "going through a peak of economic growth", praising the government approach in promoting national pride for its diverse races, cultures, and social groups.

+In the same interview, Pacheco said that he was never judged for leaving Bolivia, adding that people in Bolivia see him as someone who "realized a crazy dream" without abandoning (his) roots, with Pacheco highlighting that he never pretended to be someone else to fit in.
+Pacheco recalled that Scottish actor Ewan McGregor told him "not to erase (my) accent" because it represents your culture and where (I) come from.